Bottle of BioHax Dragon’s Blood resin photographed on a cliff ledge with Amazonian forest and valley backdrop

 Let’s clear something up.
 It’s not actual blood, and there are no dragons involved.

 Dragon’s Blood is the deep crimson sap of the Croton lechleri tree, native to the Amazon basin.
-For centuries, Indigenous communities across Peru and Ecuador have used it as a frontline herbal remedy — applied to wounds, skin irritations, and taken internally to calm the digestive system.
+For centuries, Indigenous communities across Peru and Ecuador have used Dragon’s Blood as a traditional herbal remedy, commonly applied to the skin for wounds and irritations, and in some cases taken internally as part of cultural healing practices.
+These traditional internal uses form part of Indigenous medicine systems and are not assessed or approved under Australia’s TGA framework, so we don’t recommend or promote internal use.

 Its nickname, Sangre de Grado (Blood of the Tree), comes from the way it bleeds from the bark when cut forming a fast-drying film that seals the tree’s wounds.
 Ancient healers saw this as nature’s mirror of human healing.
 And they weren’t wrong.

-Today, Dragon’s Blood continues to be used across traditional Amazonian medicine, Western naturopathy, and even high-end skincare, prized for its antimicrobial action, tissue-regenerating compounds, and powerful antioxidant profile.
+Today, Dragon’s Blood continues to be used across traditional Amazonian medicine, Western naturopathy, and even high-end skincare.
+It's often included in traditional medicine and cosmetic preparations because of its antioxidant profile and protective film-forming properties.

 Its reputation?
 Legendary.